nickedwards109/Clamp-Miller/README.md

 In order to run this sofware and generate a CNC program, you must first be able to navigate your computer's file directory and execute commands from a console, and you must have Ruby 2.0.0 installed.
 Other Ruby versions will probably work as well.

 To run the software, first download the .zip file and extract the contents to a directory of your choice.
-Then, access that directory from your console and execute:
+Then, access the ./bin directory from your console and execute:

 ```bash
 ruby Mill-Clamp.rb